Drew Olson (sportswriter)

 Drew Olson is an American sportscaster from Menomonee Falls, Wisconsin.
 He attended the University of Wisconsin–Milwaukee in Milwaukee, Wisconsin.

 Olson was host of WAUK 540 ESPN's "The D-List," which aired weekdays from 10AM-1PM and featured Dan Needles, the longtime Sports Director at WISN-TV.
 Needles and Olson also co-host "Big 12 Sports Saturday with 540 ESPN," a weekly TV show that airs on Milwaukee's ABC-TV affiliate at 6:30 p.m.
 Saturday during football season.
 In 2016, Olson joined WOKY/The Big 1070 WTSO, where he hosts The Drew Olson Show and is a contributor on the Mike Heller Show.

 In addition to his broadcast work, Olson served as senior editor/columnist for the radio station's website, ESPNWisconsin.com.
 Olson was also a frequent contributor on the Bob and Brian morning show on WHQG The Hog to discuss Milwaukee Brewers baseball.
 He also works occasionally as a sideline reporter for Fox Sports Wisconsin during Milwaukee Brewers broadcasts.
-He is also a weekly guest on the Award Winning Steve Czaban podcast!